History of atheism: State atheism

+Across Eastern Europe following World War II, new Communist states were antipathetic to religion.
+Persecutions of religious leaders followed.
+Nearly all schools of the churches and many of the church buildings were closed, children were taught atheism, and clergy were imprisoned by the thousands.
+Albania under Enver Hoxha became in 1967 a formally declared atheist state, the only such as of 2022, going far beyond what most other countries had attempted—completely prohibiting religious observance and systematically repressing and persecuting adherents.
+Article 37 of the Albanian Constitution of 1976 stipulated, "The state recognizes no religion, and supports atheistic propaganda in order to implant a scientific materialistic world outlook in people."

-Further post-war communist victories in the East saw religion purged by atheist regimes across China, North Korea and much of Indo-China.
+Further post-war communist victories in the East saw religion purged by regimes across China, North Korea and much of Indo-China.
 In 1949, mainland China became a Communist state under the leadership of Mao Zedong's Chinese Communist Party.
-China itself had been a cradle of religious thought since ancient times, being the birthplace of Confucianism and Daoism, and Buddhists having arrived in the first century AD.
-Under Mao, China became officially atheist, and though some religious practices were permitted to continue under State supervision, religious groups deemed a threat to order have been suppressed—as with Tibetan Buddhism from 1959 and Falun Gong in the 21st century.
-According to Encyclopedia Britannica in 2022, around half of the population claimed to be nonreligious or atheist.
+Under Mao, China became officially atheist, and though some religious practices were permitted to continue under state supervision, religious groups deemed a threat to order have been suppressed — as with Tibetan Buddhism from 1959 and Falun Gong in the 21st century.
 Religious schools and social institutions were closed, foreign missionaries expelled, and local religious practices discouraged.
 During the Cultural Revolution, Mao instigated "struggles" against the Four Olds: "old ideas, customs, culture, and habits of mind".
 In 1999, the Communist Party launched a three-year drive to promote atheism in Tibet, saying intensifying propaganda on atheism is "especially important for Tibet because atheism plays an extremely important role in promoting economic construction, social advancement and socialist spiritual civilization in the region".

-Reaction

-In reaction to the upsurge in state atheism, religious organizations, such as the Catholic Church, were among the most forceful opponents of Communist regimes.
-Pope Pius XI followed his encyclicals challenging the new right-wing creeds of Italian Fascism (Non abbiamo bisogno, 1931) and Nazism (Mit brennender Sorge, 1937) with a denunciation of atheistic Communism in Divini redemptoris (1937).
-Non abbiamo bisogno specifically condemned Mussolini's Fascist movement's "pagan worship of the State" and "revolution which snatches the young from the Church and from Jesus Christ, and which inculcates in its own young people hatred, violence and irreverence."
+According to Encyclopædia Britannica in 2022, around half of the population claimed to be nonreligious or atheist.